 Hitchhiker’s Guide to Your 20s: Why Philosophy Matters Now (More Than You Think, Trust Me)

-Ahoy there, star travelers and inhabitants of this amusingly bothersome speck in the cosmos!
+Ahoy there, star travellers and inhabitants of this amusingly bothersome speck in the cosmos!
 (Yes, I’m pointing at you, the one whose smartphone has become a permanent extension of your hand.)
 Now, before you toss this aside like just another life manual masquerading as cheeky banter (I’d rather dance a jig on their mixed metaphors!), let me toss a glitter bomb of an idea your way: philosophy.
 That’s right, philosophy – the ancient art you might have played peek-a-boo with (or expertly dozed off to) during those twilight high school years.

 Brace yourself, because despite its reputation as yawn-inducing, philosophy is actually a treasure trove of cosmic cheat codes for the wide-eyed wanderer venturing through the wilderness of their twenties.
 Here’s the scoop, galaxy pioneer: Your twenties can feel like you’ve got the Instagram-filtered wings of freedom on one side and the heavyweight belt of soul-crushing existential dread on the other.
 (Hang tight, the scales tend to balance out with a bit of cosmic intervention.
 Maybe.)